singaround/songbook/songs/Bold-Riley.md

   of providing for sailors’ and soldiers' dependants during the First World War, eventually culminating in her Family Allowances Act of 1945.
 ---
-Our anchor's aweigh and our sails are set,
+Our anchor's aweigh and our sails are set,\

-*Bold Riley-oh, bold Riley,*
+_Bold Riley-oh, bold Riley,_\

-And the folks we're leaving we'll never forget,
+And the folks we're leaving we'll never forget,\

-*Bold Riley-oh has gone away!*
+_Bold Riley-oh has gone away!_

-*Goodbye my sweethear, goodbye my darling,*
+_Goodbye my sweetheart, goodbye my darling,_\

-*Bold Riley-oh, bold Riley,*
+_Bold Riley-oh, bold Riley,_\

-*Goodbye my sweetheart, goodbye my dear heart,*
+_Goodbye my sweetheart, goodbye my dear heart,_\

-*Bold Riley-oh has gone away.*
+_Bold Riley-oh has gone away._

-Wake up Mary Ellen, don't look so glum,
+Wake up Mary Ellen, don't look so glum,\
 On Whitestocking day, you'll be drinking hot rum

-And oh it's raining all day long,
+And oh it's raining all day long,\
 And the Northerly Gale, it blows so strong,

-So we're outward bound for the Bengal Bay,
+So we're outward bound for the Bengal Bay,\
 Bend your backs me boys, it's a hell of a way.